 Why go: Catalina’s inland is covered with hiking trails and camping spots, with over 165 miles of trails to explore ranging from easy to expert.
-Obviously, it’s a way to get closer with nature: the island’s host to tons of interesting plants and animals, including tiny Island foxes and imposing buffalo, the latter of which became an island mainstay after they were exported for a movie shoot, and then began procreating; with some luck, on an inland hike, you’ll see a herd peacefully grazing.
+Obviously, it’s a way to get closer with nature: The island’s host to tons of interesting plants and animals, including tiny island foxes and imposing bison, the latter of which became an island mainstay after they were exported for a movie shoot (as one story goes), and then began procreating; with some luck, on an inland hike, you’ll see a herd peacefully grazing.

 What is it: Avalon’s newest family-friendly activity.

-Why go: Just opened in 2018, the island’s only escape room (pirate-themed, naturally) isn’t quite as high-tech as its competitors on the mainland, but that’s part of its charm: using lo-fi effects and hints, it’s a challenging and fun way to spend an hour, especially on a hot day (thank you, AC).
+Why go: Opened in 2018, the island’s only escape room (pirate-themed, naturally) isn’t quite as high-tech as its competitors on the mainland, but that’s part of its charm: Using lo-fi effects and hints, it’s a challenging and fun way to spend an hour, especially on a hot day (thank you, AC).
 Just keep in mind: duck, and then look up.
 We didn’t, and needed to ask for a hint.
 You’re welcome.

 Why go: Though the restaurant options have improved in recent years thanks to spots like Avalon Grille and the Bluewater, the bulk of the culinary spots are of the casual and ultra-casual variety.
-But Mt.
-Ida (once William Wrigley Jr.’s mansion, and now the fanciest hotel on the island, with just six rooms available for guests) is an exception to the rule.
-It’s only open for lunch, with a three-course menu that’s not exactly formal dining (don’t worry, you can still wear your flip-flops), but does have an air of classiness that’s not part of the island’s general anything-and-a-burger culture.
+But Mt Ada (once William Wrigley Jr.’s mansion, and now the fanciest hotel on the island, with just six rooms available for guests) is an exception to the rule.
+It’s only open for lunch to visitors, with a three-course menu that’s not exactly formal dining (don’t worry, you can still wear your flip-flops), but does have an air of classiness that’s not part of the island’s general anything-and-a-burger culture.